 Bloggers are a low-pressure conversion channel.
 They follow up with readers and make referrals to brands through non-intrusive means.
 Bloggers typically draw their followers in by providing in-depth reviews and content that promotes the value of the affiliated brand in an engaging way.
 Podcasters typically place ads anywhere they see fit while still engaging with their audience.
 As a result, bloggers generate sales by promoting their affiliate brand through online content, while podcasting converts through traditional ads placed within the episode that suggest helpful products for their listeners to purchase.
 These two platforms are both incredibly beneficial when it comes to brand marketing.

 Video is another powerful tool at your disposal to promote and sell products and services.
 It provides a great opportunity to get your message in front of a huge audience in a non-intrusive way.
 Video helps build relationships with audience members through storytelling, and social shares, enhances page conversions (particularly for mobile, where users seem more willing to convert thanks to shorter attention spans), and promotes products/services in a non-promotional way (when done right).

-If you use video for marketing, you should ensure that it is up-to-date with current trends and technology.
+If you use video for marketing, you should ensure that it is up-to-date with current trends and technology like utilizing an online video editor for creating video content.
+Additionally, live videos are an excellent way to grow your brand and increase your reputation on the web.
 Additionally, live videos are an excellent way to grow your brand and increase your reputation on the web.
 You can effectively rank on a page from organic search and also rank higher on YouTube organically when you include a video in your articles.